ngn13/venom/README.md

     ghcr.io/ngn13/venom:latest
 ```
 Then checkout the logs for the server (`docker logs <id>`) to learn the onion
 address, so you can access the interface over TOR.

-Check out the [docs](docs/advanced.md) for a more advanced setup.
+Please check out the [docs](docs/advanced.md)
+for a more advanced setup.

 If you are having any problems then [create an issue](https://github.com/ngn13/ezcat/issues/new).

-### Contribute
+## ❤️ Contribute
 If like this project, then please consider contributing!
 You can do so by
 adding new features, fixing bugs, [adding translations](docs/translate.md) or by
 just leaving a star!

-### Donate
-You can support contributers/developers by donating:
+You can also support contributers/developers by donating:

 | Contributer                     | Monero (XMR) Address                                                                            |
 | ------------------------------- | ----------------------------------------------------------------------------------------------- |